Educator. Designer. Creative Problem Solver.

 TEACHING PHILOSOPHY

-My teaching philosophy encompasses three main goals:
+My teaching philosophy centers on two core goals: